asminpaudel141/java-100program/README.md

 # 94.Write a Java program to implement polymorphism.
 # 95.Write a Java program to implement polymorphism.
 # 96.Write a Java program to implement polymorphism.
+# 97.Write a Java program to implement polymorphism.